vinamrgrover/AWS-ETL-S3-to-Snowflake/README.md

 ### 5.2 Triggering DAG

+Run the following command to start Airflow webserver and scheduler:

+`airflow webserver -p 8080 & airflow scheduler &`

+This command starts Airflow Webserver and Scheduler as Daemons, which allows us to execute commands in the shell without freezing it.

 Navigate to the Airflow UI, Click on the DAG Named ***"S3_to_Snowflake"***

 Select the Play button on the upper right and click ***"Trigger DAG"***